Cheap energy pulls down euro zone producer prices drop in July

 Prices in all other sectors, such as durable and non-durable consumer goods, were flat in July when compared with June.

-The ECB meets on Thursday, facing a dilemma how to respond to vanishing inflation in the 9.6 trillion euro economy whose recovery unexpectedly stalled in the second quarter, only two months after an interest rate cut in June.
+The ECB meets on Thursday, facing a dilemma how to respond to vanishing inflation in the 9.6 trillion euro (7.61 trillion pound) economy whose recovery unexpectedly stalled in the second quarter, only two months after an interest rate cut in June.

 A majority of economists expect the ECB to stay on hold in September and wait for effects of its last rate cut to kick in, including targeted longer-term refinancing operations aimed to boost bank landing.